Coded-Alchemy/Coded-Alchemy/README.md

   <img src="/code.gif" alt="Code Function" style="width: 100%;">
 </div>

-Hi, welcome to my Github Portfolio!
+<h1>Welcome to my Github Portfolio!</h1>

+<p>Im a software engineer that specializes in Android development.
+Although Android development has been my technical
+passion, I also expand into other areas to satisfiy my curiosity and drive to learn new things.</p>

 ---

-Im a software engineer that specializes in Android development.
-Although Android development has been my technical passion, I also expand into other areas to satisfiy my curiosity and drive to learn new things.

-- 🔭 I’m currently working on an Android app that controls drones.
-- 🌱 I’m currently learning Cyber Security fundamentals.

 <details>
 <summary>Android Portfolio</summary>